6 Sanity-Saving Tips for Celebrating the Holidays after Divorce

 You might not be receiving gifts from your ex this year, but that doesn't mean you can't buy yourself a special gift.
 It doesn't have to be expensive, but just the idea of treating yourself to something special will make you feel good.

 "I had someone make me a custom stamped silver necklace that had a charm with the birthstone of both of my kids on it, and three hanging tags that were stamped with the words 'patience,' 'faith,' and 'strength.'
 I wore that necklace almost every day, and would find myself holding onto whichever word I needed most that day.
 My friends would tell me that I was going to rub the words right off the silver tags!
 That necklace holds so much meaning for me.
-I don't wear it nearly as much anymore, but when I do, it still serves as a solid reminder of how I got through my divorce with patience, strength and faith." – Monique Honaman, author of High Road Less Traffic and the newly released Bonus Dad!
+I don't wear it nearly as much anymore, but when I do, it still serves as a solid reminder of how I got through my divorce with patience, strength and faith." – Monique Honaman, author of High Road Less Traffic and Bonus Dad!
 Bonus Mom!

 2. Keep the old traditions, but make them new